-To initiate a grade appeal, students must contact the Academic and/or Administration Director (verbally or in writing) within two days of receiving the grade.
-The Academic Director will arrange a meeting with the student and the instructor to discuss the grade.
-The Academic Director will review the supporting evidence from the student and the instructor with the Administration Director.
+To initiate a grade appeal, students must contact the Associate School Director (verbally or in writing) within two days of receiving the grade.
+The Associate School Director will arrange a meeting with the student and the instructor to discuss the grade.
+The Associate School Director will review the supporting evidence from the student and the instructor with the Administration Director.
 A final decision will be reported to the student and the instructor within two days.